terminalcloud/apps/docs/otrance.md

 ## About oTranCe

-**oTranCe** offers a ready to go and entirely web based translation platform to your project and your translators.
-The files you already translated can be imported easily and exported to language packages at any time.
-In case you are using a versioning system, updating your repository is just a mouse click.
+**oTranCe** offers a ready-to-go, entirely web based translation platform for your project and your translators.
+The files you already translated can be imported easily.
+Export to language packages at any time.
+In case you are using a versioning system, updating your repository is just a mouse click away.

 ---

 ## Main Features

-- Keep the ability to update any time.
+- Ability to update any time.
 - Create and edit languages.
 - Create and edit entries and show reference languages.
 - Easy and self explaining handling for translators.
 - Grant guest access to non-translators and improve viral spreading for your project.
 - Mature filter and search options over language keys and phrases.
 - Get automatic translations using Google Translate.
-- Import and Export language functions.
+- Import and export language functions.
 - Commit the exported files to your versioning system.
 - Fine grained settings for rights and roles per user.